Karin Barber

 Dame Karin Judith Barber, DBE, FBA (born 2 July 1949) is a British cultural anthropologist and academic, who specialises in the Yoruba-speaking area of Nigeria.
 From 1999 to 2017, she was Professor of African Cultural Anthropology at the University of Birmingham.
 Before joining the Centre of West African Studies of the University of Birmingham, she was a lecturer at the University of Ife in Nigeria.
-Since 2018, she has been Centennial Professor of Anthropology at the London School of Economics.
+From 2018 to 2021, she was the Centennial Professor of Anthropology at the London School of Economics (LSE).
+In retirement, she is an emeritus professor at Birmingham and a visiting professor at LSE.

 Barber has written two introductory textbooks for the Yoruba language, and a number of books concerning Yoruba culture, and oral literature and written literature in Africa.
 She has been awarded a number of prizes for her publications, and has been recognised by her peers and the British government for her contributions to scholarship.

 Early life and education

 Barber was born on 2 July 1949 to Charles and Barbara Barber.
 She was educated at Lawnswood High School, an all-girls state grammar school in Lawnswood, Leeds.
 She studied English at Girton College, Cambridge, and graduated with a first class Bachelor of Arts (BA) degree; as per tradition, her BA was promoted to a Master of Arts (MA Cantab).

 Barber then changed direction and studied social anthropology at University College London, completing a graduate diploma.
 She then undertook postgraduate research at the University of Ife in Nigeria, where she completed her Doctor of Philosophy (PhD) degree.
 Her research concerned the "role of oral poetic performance in everyday life" in Okuku, Osun State, Nigeria.